dcos/dcos/packages/adminrouter/extra/src/README.md

 `stdout_line_buffer`/`stderr_line_buffer` methods of AR object and Syslog object(available through a fixture).
 The buffer itself is implemented as a plain python list where each log line represents a single entry.
-This list is shared across all the objects that are groking the buffer, and there is no extra protection from manipulating it from within tests so extra care needs to be taken.
+This list is shared across all the objects that are grokking the buffer, and there is no extra protection from manipulating it from within tests so extra care needs to be taken.

 In order to simplify handling of the log lines buffers, `LineBufferFilter` class has been created.
 It exposes two interfaces:
-* context manager that allows for groking the buffer entries that were created while executing the context:
+* context manager that allows for grokking the buffer entries that were created while executing the context:

   ```